patelshruti3110/shruti-demo/README.md

 # shruti-demo
-This is my First Repository.
+This is my First Git Repository.
+Author - Shruti Patel